 If you're looking to add some shade to your deck or porch, you have a few options.
 You can add a patio umbrella, curtains, or install an awning.
 Another creative option is to build a shade sail, which is exactly what Bob did with this DIY shade sail and trellis combo (a shade sail mimics a ship's sail yet provides a unique way to add shade).

-In this project, we cover the full details of Bob's custom shade sail, the fittings needed to build it, and how and where to use each fitting so you can build your own.
+In this project, we cover the full details of Bob's custom shade sail, the structural pipe fittings needed to build it, and how and where to use each fitting so you can build your own.
 So follow along:

 Bob's Shade Sail Project Details:

 Bob has a large back deck that he wanted to cover to make sitting out in the summer more enjoyable.
 However, with the options being limited, Bob decided to create his own shade sail.
 The resulting structure is anchored to the house and the deck railing.
 It also features a built-in 20 ft. trellis on one side.

 To build the structure, Bob used Kee Klamp fittings and pipe.
 These fittings are similar to threaded pipe fittings.
 However, instead of connecting via a threaded connection, Kee Klamp fittings slide over the pipe and secure down by tightening a set screw on the fitting.
 This generally makes them easier to use.
 It also allows for some adjustability within the structure.
 Lastly, Kee Klamp fittings allow for easier assembly and tear down.